-- 29 (1) A screening authority must keep a record of the following information with respect to any temperature screening it conducts: - (a) the number of persons who are denied entry under paragraph 24(1)(a) at a passenger screening checkpoint; - o (b) the number of persons who are denied entry under paragraph 24(1)(a) at a non-passenger screening checkpoint; - o (c) the flight number of any person who is denied entry under paragraph 24(1)(a) at a passenger screening checkpoint and the date on which the person was denied entry; - (d) the make and model of the equipment that the screening authority uses to conduct the temperature screenings under section 22; - (e) the date and time when that equipment was calibrated and maintained, as well as the name of the person who performed the calibration or maintenance; and - (f) the results of the calibration and the activities performed during the maintenance of that equipment, including any corrective measures taken. - Record keeping training
+- 29 (1) A screening authority must keep a record of the following information with respect to any temperature screening it conducts: - o (a) the number of persons who are denied entry under paragraph 24(1)(a) at a passenger screening checkpoint; - o (b) the number of persons who are denied entry under paragraph 24(1)(a) at a non-passenger screening checkpoint; - o (c) the flight number of any person who is denied entry under paragraph 24(1)(a) at a passenger screening checkpoint and the date on which the person was denied entry; - (d) the make and model of the equipment that the screening authority uses to conduct the temperature screenings under section 22; - (e) the date and time when that equipment was calibrated and maintained, as well as the name of the person who performed the calibration or maintenance; and - (f) the results of the calibration and the activities performed during the maintenance of that equipment, including any corrective measures taken. - Record keeping training - (2) The screening authority must keep a record of the name of every person who has received training under section 28, as well as the contents of the training. - Retention

-- (2) The screening authority must keep a record of the name of every person who has received training under section 28, as well as the contents of the training. - Ministerial access - (3) The screening authority must make the records referred to in subsections (1) and (2) available to the Minister on request.
+- (3) The screening authority must - o (a) retain the records referred to in subsection (1) for a period of at least 90 days after the day on which the record was created; and - (b) retain the records referred to in subsection (2) in accordance with any record retention requirements under the Privacy Act. - Ministerial request - (4) The screening authority must make the records referred to in subsections (1) and (2) available to the Minister on request.